databricks/terraform-provider-databricks/docs/guides/azure-workspace.md

 # Provisioning Azure Databricks

-The following sample configuration assumes you have authorized with `az login` on your local machine and have `Contributor` rights to your subscription.
+The following sample configuration assumes you have been authorized with `az login` on your local machine and have `Contributor` rights to your subscription.

 ## Simple setup